-Step 3: Identify an opportunity to practice.
+Step 3.
+Identify an opportunity to practice.
 Circle an approach behavior to practice.
 Start with a behavior with a discomfort rating around 40.

-Step 4: Practice.
+Step 4.
+Practice.
 Practice the approach behavior several times this week.
 Remember to stick with it even if you are uncomfortable.
 After each practice, rate how high your discomfort got while practicing from 0 to 100.

-Practice Practice Practice Practice Practice Practice
+Practice 1 Practice 2 Practice 3 Practice 4 Practice 5 Practice 6

-Date L 2 ئ 4 5
+Date

 Time

-Discomfort
+Discomfort.

-Step 5: Keep going.
+Step 5.
+Keep going.
 Once your discomfort has decreased by half when you're doing the behavior, move to the next approach behavior on the ladder and practice the new activity.
 Keep going until you reach the top of the ladder.